shahahmad/chcbot/README.md

 The outputs are generated using a tab delimited file.
 The file contains no header and three columns separated by "\t".
-The fist column is the primary key, the second column are the secondary keys and the last column is the response.
+The fist column is the primary key, the second column contains the the secondary keys and the last column is the response.

 1.For the time being only a single primary key can be given, but multiple secondary keys can be given separated by commas.